-The Limerick home of President John F. Kennedy's Irish ancestors has been inadvertently discovered by council workers clearing undergrowth to make space for a new pathway.
+The Limerick home of President John F. Kennedy's Irish ancestors was inadvertently discovered by council workers clearing undergrowth to make space for a new pathway last November.

 The ruins, which date back to the 1820s, were uncovered outside the Limerick town of Bruff; a town that produced three of Rose Fitzgerald Kennedy's grandparents.